 This track is part of the Te Ara Pātaka/Summit Walkway.

-The track ambles through pasture and then forest, crossing the valley stream several times.
+This well signposted track passes through a farm, following vehicle tracks up a native bush-filled valley.
+The track goes through pasture and then forest, crossing the valley stream several times.
 In the summer you can use stepping stones to cross, but be prepared to get wet feet if the stream is up after rain.

 The track then leads to the saddle and the historic stone Packhorse Hut, well situated for the views.
-Packhorse Hut makes a great place for a sheltered lunch stop if completing this walk in a day or an exciting nights’ stay for families or those travelling the Te Ara Pātaka track.
+Packhorse Hut makes a great place for a sheltered lunch stop if completing this walk in a day or a night stay for families or those travelling the Te Ara Pātaka track.

 Stinging plants – There are onga onga / native stinging nettle plants in the reserve.
 These are trimmed back from the track.
 The nettles are food for native red admiral butterflies, however they do have a very strong sting.